bhavyagada/Real-Time-Sudoku-Solver/README.md

 - **Note - If you want to try training the CNN, you will need to download the [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/), take images 1-9 (We only need 1-9 for the sudoku) and put them in folders named "1","2",....,"9" respectively in the same directory where all my python files are stored.
 Finally, run the digitRecognition.py file.**

+## Note - SudokuSolver.py
+  - You don't need the SudokuSolver.py file to run the project.
+  - It consists of an algorithm to solve any sudoku, but I couldn't use it due to some issues.
+  - I am keeping it here because I loved the amazing implementation by PETER NORVIG.
+Read the explaination [here](http://norvig.com/sudoku.html).
+  - You can use this as a stand-alone file to solve any sudoku.
+(It solves any sudoku with average time of less than a second)